PPSSPP Tutorial

 Using the installer

-Upon downloading the installer, you'll have PPSSPP's EXE setup file in your Downloads folder.
+- Upon downloading the installer, you'll have in your Downloads folder.
 Double-click on it to proceed with the installation wizard.
-Follow the directions it prompts you.

 Setting up the keyboard or gamepad

-You can navigate this screen like a web page.
-You can click & drag, use the scroll-wheel on your mouse, or use the keyboard directional arrows.
+- You'll arrive at the Control Mapping screen.
+You can navigate this screen like a web page by clicking & dragging to scroll or using the scroll-wheel on your mouse.
 As you can see, PPSSPP already has all the buttons setup including gamepad buttons.
 Each virtual button has multiple instances of buttons.
 For example, “kbd.Up” is Up on the keyboard and “pad1.Up” is Up on a gamepad (if you have one plugged in).

 Loading a game

-1. PPSSPP needs games extracted from their archives.
-So if your PSP ISO is in a ZIP, RAR, or 7Z file, you need to extract it.
+- If your PSP game is in CHD format, skip to step #3.
+If your PSP game is in 7Z, RAR, or ZIP format, then it must be extracted for PPSSPP.
 If you're not sure how to extract ZIP files, here's a video with directions.
-If you don't have the ability to extract RAR or 7Z files, you can do so with 7-Zip (it's free).
+To extract 7Z or RAR files, you can do so with 7-Zip (it's free).

 To load your game, all you'd need to do is click the icon shortcut.